petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 Partial<Record<Exclude<Keys, K>, undefined>>
 ```

-The first type creates an type with the `K` property from the original type and then `Required<T>` to transform that property to required.
+The first type creates a type with the `K` property from the original type and then `Required<T>` to transform that property to required.

 The second type looks more complex but it just makes all the other properties optional.
 It first uses `Exclude<T>` to get all the given properties from `Keys` except `K`.
 And with `Record<K, T>` creates a new type having those properties all with type `undefined`.
 And then it changes all the properties to optional with `Partial<T>`.